 A Reuters study identified Kevin as having been counsel on more successful petitions for certiorari in the past decade than any other lawyer in private practice except his partner, Tom Goldstein.
 He has also been listed as among the ten most experienced Supreme Court advocates in current practice who have not worked for the United States Solicitor General’s office.
 Kevin regularly provides commentary for national news outlets regarding the Supreme Court and is a contributor to SCOTUSblog, a website devoted to covering the Court.

 In the courts of appeals, Kevin has represented clients in significant cases involving patents, telecommunications, class actions, mass torts, constitutional rights, international trade, punitive damages, and other issues.
-For example, he recently successfully argued on behalf of public interest groups and internet companies in the D.C.
-Circuit in support of the Federal Communications Commission’s net neutrality rules.
+For example, he recently argued before the D.C.
+Circuit on behalf of public interest groups and internet companies challenging the FCC’s repeal of net neutrality rules, after having successfully argued in support of the original rules in 2015 (and successfully resisted attempts to seek review of that decision in the Supreme Court).
 Previously, he represented thousands of police officers, firefighters, and construction workers injured during the cleanup of the World Trade Center disaster site in a case that ultimately resulted in more than $800 million in relief for the plaintiffs.
 Kevin also successfully argued on behalf of the California Insurance Commissioner for vacatur of a district court decision overturning a jury’s award of $700 million in punitive damages in a case involving massive insurance fraud.

 Kevin is an elected Fellow of the Academy of Appellate Lawyers.